chrismarcok/DoleOut/README.md

 ### `/login`
 From the home page, click login in the header.
 Enter the credentials:
-    Username: user, Password: user
+* Username: user, Password: user

 You will be taken to the groups page where you can view different groups.
 Note that this is the groups page view from the user perspective, not the admin's.

 ### `/groups`
 Users can create groups.
 Scroll to the bottom of the groups page and click the large green button.
-    1. Enter a group title
+1. Enter a group title.
 2. Enter usernames (one per row).
 Click the "New Row" button to add a new row.
 3. Here are some usernames to choose: "bob", "joe", "sam".
 More can be found in "/src/data/dummy_user_list.json".
 Invalid/blank members will be ignored.
 4. Select a color using the color picker, which will become the group's color in the groups page.
 Otherwise the default grey is used.
 5. Select an icon.
 6. Click Create Group.
 The group you just made only exists in this view, so clicking on it will not redirect you to a real group (it will 404 since the group data was not written to anything).
 During phase 2, clicking "Create Group" should update the groups table in the database with the new group, and then you should be able to view it after creation.

 **NOTE:** Currently, users can see all groups even without holding membership in them as permissions are not yet implemented and any group can be accessed via url.
 In Phase 2, we intend to restrict this so that users may not see or navigate to groups that they are not a member of.